 At Rosley, we provide a broad, balanced curriculum that is planned in line with the programmes of study from the Key Stage1 & 2 (KS1 & 2) National Curriculum (NC) and Early Years Foundation Stage (EYFS).

 Each class delivers a scheme of work based on a main theme.
-In Reception and Class 1 this changes each half term.
-In Class 2 & 3 it changes termly.
+In Reception this changes each half term.
+In Class 1, 2 & 3 it changes termly.

-Our topic themes have been planned to ensure that in KS1, all of the NC objectives are covered over a 2 year period and in KS2 over a 4 year period.
+Our topic themes have been planned to ensure that in KS1 & 2, all of the NC objectives are covered over a 2 year period .
 In the EYFS planning under the theme ensures coverage of all prime and specific areas of the curriculum.
-Our plans are currently being reviewed in light of the changes to the National Curriculum brought in, in September 2014.

-Please click on the links below to read about what each class is covering this half term/term:
+Please click on the links below to read about what each class is covering this term/term:

 Phonics and Reading

 We place a strong emphasis on the teaching of phonics and reading skills from the moment children enter school.
-Phonics is taught using a range of programmes and resources, including Letters & Sounds, Big Cat Phonics, Phonics Bug, Jolly Phonics.
+Phonics is taught using a range of programmes and resources, including Letters & Sounds and Jolly Phonics.
 Children are screened on a termly basis to track their progress through the phonic phases.
 Children should be confident in phases 1-6 by the time they leave KS1.
 For some children who may struggle at a particular phase, phonics teaching continues into KS2 to ensure the child is able to close this gap before moving onto other aspects of spelling.

-Our reading scheme is based on book banding levels and offers a range of genres and texts from a combination of reading schemes.
+Our reading scheme is based on Accelerated Reader and offers a range of genres and texts from a combination of reading schemes.
 We feel that this provides children with wide-ranging reading opportunities and experiences.

 English, Maths, Science and Computing